 How are foreclosures different from buying other properties?

 The primary difference between buying a foreclosure and a regularly listed property is that with a foreclosure, the seller is the bank.
-This will impact all aspects of the selling process.
-The time frame is much shorter than with a traditional sale, so you need to be ready to buy with financing already secured.
+This will likely impact aspects of the selling process.
+The time frame may be much shorter than with a traditional sale, so you may need to be ready to buy with financing already secured.